-Of the total 218 adult lynx released, we have 112 known mortalities as of August 27, 2008 (Table 2).
+Of the total 218 adult lynx released, we have 118 known mortalities as of August 31, 2009 (Table 2).
 Starvation was a significant cause of mortality in the first year of releases only.
-The primary known causes of death included 30.4% human-induced deaths which were confirmed or probably caused by collisions with vehicles or gunshot (Table 3).
-Malnutrition and disease/illness accounted for 18.8% of the deaths.
-An additional 36.6% of known mortalities were from unknown causes.
+The primary known causes of death included 29.7% human-induced deaths which were confirmed or probably caused by collisions with vehicles or gunshot (Table 3).
+Malnutrition and disease/illness accounted for 18.6% of the deaths.
+An additional 37.3% of known mortalities were from unknown causes.

-Mortalities occurred throughout the areas through which lynx moved, with 26.8% occurring outside of Colorado.
-The out of state mortalities included 14 in New Mexico, 4 in Wyoming, Utah and Nebraska, and 1 each in Arizona, Kansas, Iowa and Montana (Figure 2, Table 4).
+Mortalities occurred throughout the areas through which lynx moved, with 26.3% (n=31) occurring outside of Colorado.
+The out of state mortalities included 14 in New Mexico, 5 in Utah, 4 in Wyoming and Nebraska, and 1 each in Arizona, Kansas, Iowa and Montana (Figure 2, Table 4).